-Tokens trade pretty much the same way that coins do.
+Tokens are traded pretty much the same way that coins do.
 You’ll need to find an exchange with an active listing for the asset that you want to trade, and then move your tokens there.
-To find the right exchange, visit the project’s website.
+To find the right exchange, visit the project website.
 Normally they will be listed there.

 When transferring Ethereum based tokens, it’s important to remember that you will need gas to send them.
 This means you’ll need at least a little Ethereum in the same wallet.

 An overwhelming majority of tokens are ERC20 based, and that means that you’ll need an Ethereum wallet to store them.
 However, there are other base chains for these tokens like Waves or Neo, and if that is the case for your token, then you’ll need to find a compatible wallet to store them.
 Refer to the project website to find the right wallet.